Bradley Historical Society

 New Church 1962

 Fr.
-William Hackett, the St. Patrick Church pastor in Kankakee , established a mission church in Bradley dedicated to St. Joseph, the patron saint of workers, in 1900.
-Four years later, Chicago's archbishop James Edward Quigley elevated the mission to a parish.
+William Hackett, the St. Patrick Church pastor in Kankakee, established a mission church in Bradley dedicated to St. Joseph, the patron saint of workers, in 1900.
 Several parishioners were instrumental in obtaining Fr.
-Joseph Avila Milot as first resident pastor.
+Joseph Avila Milot as the first resident pastor.
 The parish census included 136 families.
 The first Catholic services were held in Umstead Hall on West Broadway.
-Services then were moved to the vacant Baptist church building at 148 North Center Avenue.
-On January 27, 1907, a new St. Joseph church building was dedicated.
-It was 50 feet wide and 80 feet long and served as the church and the rectory.
 A longer history

-In 1923 Fr.
+In 1923, Fr.
 Harris A. Darche became the sixth pastor of St. Joseph Church.
-He remained pastor until his death in April 1937.
-Darche served as a chaplain in World War I with the U.S. Marines, in the 2nd Infantry Division and engaged in three campaigns.
+He served until his death in April 1937.
+Darche served as a chaplain in World War I with the U.S. Marines, in the 2nd Infantry Division, and engaged in three campaigns.
 For his valor, he received the Legion of Honor, the French Cross, the Navy Cross, and the Campaign Medal with three campaign bars.

 Altar 1975